Azure/azure-iot-sdk-python/azure-iot-device/samples/README.md

     * Note that this operation may take a few minutes.

-2. AAdd the IoT Extension to the Azure CLI, and then [register a device identity](https://docs.microsoft.com/en-us/cli/azure/ext/azure-iot/iot/hub/device-identity?view=azure-cli-latest#ext-azure-cli-iot-ext-az-iot-hub-device-identity-create)
+2. Add the IoT Extension to the Azure CLI, and then [register a device identity](https://docs.microsoft.com/en-us/cli/azure/ext/azure-iot/iot/hub/device-identity?view=azure-cli-latest#ext-azure-cli-iot-ext-az-iot-hub-device-identity-create)

     ```bash
     az extension add --name azure-iot